 Similar to other exports, the CSV file will appear shortly in your list of Downloads.

-The CSV contains all of the data you need to see your revenue in the way that works best for you.
-This means that some data is repeated from row-to-row, so you may need to use filters or sorting in some cases to avoid double-counting.
+The CSV contains all of the data you need to analyze your performance in a way that works best for your business.
+This does mean that some data is repeated from row-to-row, so you may need to use filters or sorting in some cases to avoid double-counting.

 The columns that have repeated data and context-sensitive meaning are the following (note: a full list of columns and their descriptions follows in the next section):